Start of Q&A on types of tea! !

 In particular, steaming in Japan is actually a method of tea production that has been refined uniquely to Japan.
 Steaming produces green tea with a beautiful green color, and it is a manufacturing method that allows you to obtain healthy ingredients such as catechin and teyanin.

-Especially deep steamed teaKakegawa StudySo, in Kakegawa, where we are from, we investigated the evidence (evidence) about the health effects of tea for 2009 years from 2019 to 10.
+In particular, deep-steamed tea is called the Kakegawa Study , where we investigated the evidence on the health benefits of tea for 10 years from 2009 to 2019 in Kakegawa, where we are from.
 This led to the proof of the effects of "anti-cancer action", "arteriosclerosis inhibitory action", "insulin sensitivity control action", "anti-allergic action", "anti-inflammatory action" and "obesity control action".

 Semi-fermented tea (oolong tea)

-Q"What is semi-fermented tea?"
+Q "What is semi-fermented tea?"

-A It is processed by utilizing oxidase to some extent.
+It is processed by utilizing A oxidase to some extent.

 Depending on the degree of oxidase activity, there are Baozhong tea (mild) and Oolong tea (moderate).

-Nowadays, more and more domestic producers are producing semi-fermented tea such as oolong tea.We sell Makinohara black oolong tea.
+Nowadays, more and more domestic producers are producing semi-fermented tea such as oolong tea.
+We sell Makinohara black oolong tea.

 Fermented tea (black tea)

-Q"What is fermented tea?"
+Q "What is fermented tea?"

-A It maximizes the action of oxidizing enzymes.It is a tea that has been oxidized rather than fermented.
+It maximizes the function of A oxidase.
+It is a tea that has been oxidized rather than fermented.

-Domestic black tea is also being manufactured in tea-producing areas all over the country, taking advantage of the characteristics and varieties of the production area!Our company also tastes and sells various domestic black teas, but we are currently closed...
+Domestic black tea is also being manufactured in tea-producing areas all over the country, taking advantage of the characteristics and varieties of the production area!
+Our company also tastes and sells various domestic black teas, but we are currently closed...

-Q“There are many different names for tea, so I don’t really know.”
+Q : There are many different names for tea, so I don't really know.

-Q“Hmm, it depends on the processing method.”
+Q "Hmm, it depends on the processing method."

 In addition, tencha is processed into matcha, and roasted sencha and bancha are roasted or roasted rice is added, and there are also genmaicha and so on.